 The term “jerk” is thought to have come from the Spanish word for dried meat, which translated as jerky in English.
 It also refers to the process of cooking that required you to jerk around the chicken on the grill.

 The major ingredient that you cannot make Jamaican jerk sauce without is scotch bonnet peppers.
-The other key components are cloves, allspice, thyme, and garlic.
+The other key components are allspice, nutmeg, thyme, and garlic.

 How to Spatchcock a Chicken